top of page

 1 teaspoon Hawaij spice mix.
 See recipe below.

-5 tablespoons any anise seed liquor, Uozo, Pastis, Pernod or other.
+5 tablespoons of any anise seed liquor, such as Uozo, Pastis, Pernod, or other similar liqueurs.
 (Optional).
 I occasionally add a teaspoon of ground anise seeds to compensate.

 1 tablespoon harissa, or to taste.
 Commercial brand is fine.